MatthiasLohr/bdtsim/docs/environments.md

 ### Environment Parameters

   * `ipc_path`: Path to your unix domain socket of a locally available network client.
+  * `inject-poa-middleware`: When connecting to an POA network, you have to use this middleware.
+Value should be `True`.

 ### Example Usage